 Views replace the traditional document: Tana stores your information in an outline form—a document-agnostic way—that allows you to add views whenever you want and wherever you need it at the moment.

-Views work on nodes with children: This means they also work on Search nodes, as well as Fields.
+Views work on nodes with children: This means they also work on Live searches, as well as Fields.

-Add a view to any plain node: Go to the node options (ellipsis button) and turn on "Show view options".
-This will visualize its child nodes in the selected view, and show a range of different options that change based on the chosen view.
+Add a view to any plain node: Go to the node options (ellipsis button) and turn on "Show view toolbar".
+This will visualize its child nodes in the selected view, and show the different view options available for that view.

-Granular control of what you see: Customize your views through view options like Filter, Group, Sort and Display.
+Granular control of what you see: Customize your views through view options like Filter, Sort, Group and Display.
 These options give you a lot of control over what you see, and how you see it.
-Bonus: for long lists, use pagination to limit how many results you see at the time.
+Bonus: for long lists, use pagination (see Page size) to limit how many results you see at the time.

 The table view shows child nodes as rows and their fields as columns.